-The Internal Revenue Service has determined, and informed the Company by a letter dated June 10, 1999, that the Plan and related trust are designed in accordance with the applicable sections of the Internal Revenue Code (IRC).
-The Plan has been amended since receiving the determination letter.
-However, the Company believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC.
+The Internal Revenue Service has determined, and informed the Company by a letter dated April 16, 2003, that the Plan and related trust are designed in accordance with the applicable sections of the Internal Revenue Code (IRC).

 5. Plan Termination: